-Once your fire stays going on its own slowly add wood as needed, make sure not to smother it, also make sure it’s in the back of your fireplace this will prevent the smoke from going into the cabin.
+Once your fire stays going on its own, slowly add wood as needed.
+Make sure not to smother the fire.
+Push the fire / wood to the back of your fireplace this will prevent the smoke from going into the cabin.

 Please do not leave the fire unattended and make sure it is properly put out before leaving the cabin.
 Spread ashes out to help them burn down quicker.